About this Site

 Many qualities combine to create a successful Public Market.
 These include:

 1) Excellent planning – Developing Public Markets is not like other forms of retail/commercial development.
 Each Public Market is unique and requires planning assistance from a skilled consultant with deep experience in Public Market development.
-Planning should include a professionally designed Market Report based on different cohort questionnaires.
-In creating a new, or significantly renovated Public Market, a comprehensive Business Plan is typically necessary.
+Planning should include a professionally prepared Feasibility Study and Site Analysis.
+In creating a new or significantly renovated Public Market, a comprehensive Business Plan should be developed which should provide a complete roadmap from the conceptual stage to the Grand Opening.

 2) An excellent site and location – Not all sites are created equal.
 While a properly planned Public Market can be a regional destination, suitable location and access are critical.
 In developing a new Public Market, a thorough Site Analysis should be professionally prepared.
 Ideally, a Public Market should not be located in anyone’s specific “turf” – so that it can become “everyone’s turf”.